From Operator to CEO in 6 Weeks at $72K: The Forced Role Transition That Unstuck Revenue

 Stayed connected without being a bottleneck.

-Most founders take 6 months transitioning from operator to CEO because they lack a system.
-Ravi compressed to 6 weeks through specific components.
+Most founders take 6 months to move from operator to CEO because they don’t have a system.
+Ravi compressed it to 6 weeks by using specific components.

 Component 1: Time Audit Revealing Misallocation